-TODAY'S AGENDA July 28, 2021

-What is a housing needs assessment and how is a needs assessment structured?

-Stakeholders: Who needs to be involved in the process and how to engage them

-Purposes and Goals:

-Putting together a timeline of the Tribe's history to determine where the community has come from and where it is going

-How to determine if a housing needs assessment is necessary, and what does it seek to achieve (the "why")

-Data Needs: What specific information do the different stakeholders need?
+0 Ä TODAY'S AGENDA 700 T 9 What is a housing needs assessment and how is a needs assessment structured? ( Stakeholders: Who needs to be involved in the process and how to engage them W. Purposes and Goals: 3000 $\Diamond$ Putting together a timeline of the Tribe's history to determine where the community has come from and where it is going How to determine if a housing needs assessment is necessary, and what does it seek to achieve (the "why") 17/4 W Data Needs: What specific information do the different stakeholders need?
 Structure of a Needs Assessment: What questions must be answered by stakeholders to design the project?

-TODAY'S AGENDA

-July 29, 2021

-Determining project structure and defining the questions to be asked?

-Target Population: Who do you need to survey or collect information from?

-Content of Survey, Focus Groups, Interviews and Community Meetings: What are the questions that need to be asked?
-How should the questions be asked (i.e., question language and answer choices)?

-Data Collection Methods: What is the best way to gather the information you would like to collect?

-Door to door interviews?
-Online surveys?
-Focus groups?
-Community meetings?

-Staffing: Identifying the data collection team (e.g., survey managers and field staff, and meeting facilitators)

-Public Relations: How do you plan to inform the community about the project and why it is taking place?
+17 W Determining project structure and defining the questions to be asked?
+1 Public Relations: How do you plan to inform the community about the project and why it is taking place?
 What communication channels will you use?

-TODAY'S AGENDA

-July 29, 2021 (cont'd)

-Resource Assessment: What technical, cultural, financial and other resources are already locally available to assist with this project?
-What new tools or resources will be necessary or helpful?

-Timing and Duration: When would be appropriate to conduct the project and how long will it last?

-Budget: What will the project cost and how will you pay for this?
+W. Timing and Duration: When would be appropriate to conduct the project and how long will it last?
+700 $\mathbb{V}$ Budget: What will the project cost and how will you pay for this? l